 Not only is walking with a friend more fun, but having a workout buddy can increase accountability — you’re much less likely to bail on exercising if you have someone counting on you to show up at a specific time and place.

 8. Try Nordic walking

-10. Pepper your walk with bodyweight challenges
+9. Pepper your walk with bodyweight challenges.

 The 10-Second Takeaway